adeptflax/image2image/README.md

 This repo should work, If you have any problems or questions, please open an issue and I will try to help you.
 I don't have any plans of mantaining this repo.
 If want to make changes please open an issue and I will link to it here.

+The run.ipynb notebook can run the image2image model.

 ### Install the python requirements
 I used python 3.8.5 and I used a rtx 3090 to train the model.